AJAIN47/azure-tts-api/README.md

 ## Introduction
 This project demonstrates the integration of Azure AI Speech with a RESTful API, enabling the conversion of text to speech in real-time.
 The API is designed to provide a simple and efficient interface for converting text into audio for applications that require voice synthesis capabilities.

-With support for multiple languages and voices, this project ensures high-quality, natural-sounding audio outputs.
+With support for multiple languages(English and Spanish) and voices(Male and Female), this project ensures high-quality, natural-sounding audio outputs.

 ## Features
 - Multi-language support with authentic accents.